gustavom2998/learning_rust/rust_book/3_programming_concepts/2_data_types.md

 ### Tuples

-For grouping variety of types into one compound type.
-Tuples have a fix length.
+For grouping a variety of types into one compound type.
+Tuples have a fixed length.
 Once they're declared, their size can't change.
-Tuples are declared by writing a comma separated list of values inside a parenthesis.
+Tuples are declared by writing a comma-separated list of values inside a parenthesis.

 ```rust
 fn main(){